5 REASONS TO VISIT FIFE

 The Kingdom of Fife is of course well known as the mecca for golfers and St Andrews and the famous Old course are the spiritual home of the sport.
-Scotland’s oldest and most distinguished university is also located in this seaside town, along with a ruined castle and some a myriad of shops & restaurants, like the Dolls house, the seafood restaurant (in a glass box) and our favourite, the Grange Inn just outside the town.
+Scotland’s oldest and most distinguished university is also located in this seaside town, along with a ruined castle and a myriad of shops & restaurants, like the Dolls house, the seafood restaurant (in a glass box) and our favorite, the Grange Inn just outside the town.

 There is also the award winning Peat inn and the Balgove larder at Strathtyrum.
-A cookery demo at this stunning mansion near St Andrews is another fun way to learn about the local cuisine.
+A cookery demo at Kemback House, a stunning mansion near St Andrews is another fun way to learn about the local cuisine.
 When considering a visit to Fife, please remember that it has a lot to offer and is a wonderful base from which to explore Perthshire, Angus and of course Edinburgh, which are all within easy reach.
 Below is a small selection of things to do whilst in the area, which LTR can arrange for you during your stay.

 You will be kitted out and sent off on a boat but for those who need some instruction there is no one better in the whole country than Brian McGlashan, who fishes all over the world but LTR can arrange for him to give fly casting lessons.

 If you are lucky enough to be staying at this stunning mansion near St Andrews, a croquet lesson on the lawns with some local pros is a great way to spend a couple of hours and improve your game at the same time (or not) if the Pimms is flowing.
 LTR can also arrange for the wonderful Adrian from Phoenix falconry to bring over a few of his birds of prey and give a one hour demonstration.